F2I-Consulting/fesapi/README.md

 	- you will find the wrappers in fesapi/java/src or fesapi/cs/src (fesapi/cs also contains a VS2013 project for the wrappers)

 Remark : you can choose where fesapi will be installed (using "make install" on Linux or by generating the "INSTALL" project on Visual Studio) by setting the cmake variable called CMAKE_INSTALL_PREFIX
+# Credits
+This software was developed with the gSOAP toolkit from [Genivia Inc](http://genivia.com/)